ethyca/fides-CICD-Quickstart/README.md

 ```

 ### .fides

 ------

-The `.fides` folder is required for each repository for privacy checks.
+The `.fides` directory is generally required for privacy checks within each repo.
+While another directory may be specific, `.fides` is the default expected path for Fides-related resources.

 This folder acts as a place where all Fides and repo specific configurations live.
 This can include:

   1. The Database Privacy Declarations known as a [Dataset](https://docs.ethyca.com/fides/dsr_quickstart/dsr_support/datasets)  (`cookiehouse_core.yml`).
-This can be autocompleted using Fide's AI Classification tools or an empty skeleton can be generated using [Fides Generate](https://docs.ethyca.com/fides/cli_support/generate_resources#command-line)
+This can be autocompleted using Fides's AI Classification tools or an empty skeleton can be generated using [Fides Generate](https://docs.ethyca.com/fides/cli_support/generate_resources#command-line)

-  2. The initial fides configurations (`fides.toml`)
+  2. The initial Fides configurations (`fides.toml`)

   3. A codified version of your privacy policy (`policy.yml`)

 The privacy declarations and privacy policy use [FidesLang Taxonomy](https://ethyca.github.io/fideslang/explorer/), the universal privacy language of the web!

 ### .github/workflows

 ------

-This folder contains the CI job that will perform the migration and perform the privacy checks
+This folder contains the CI job that will perform the sample database migration and perform the privacy checks.

 The example CI job performs the following steps:

   1. **Checkout:** Retrieves the source code for the repository using the actions/checkout action.

   2. **Set up Python:** Sets up the Python environment using the actions/setup-python action, specifying Python version 3.10.